Creative Christmas Flower Arrangements

 Mason Jars or Glass Vases$10 (set of 3)

-Pine Branches (real or faux)Free (local or garden)
+Pine Branches (real or faux)Free (from outdoors) or under $15

 Red Berries$5–$10